Transformers with RL or SFT Provably Learn Sparse Boolean Functions, But Differently: Sufficient Conditions for Provable Learning

 Thm.~\ref{thm:condition} and \ref{thm:condition_sft} show that both RL and SFT enable the pretrained transformer to acquire CoT generation ability to learn $k$-sparse Boolean functions under the separation of $\gamma_{l^{(t)}}^{p}$ between the case when $p$ is a child node of $l^{(t)}$ and that when $p$ is not.
-Given $t\in [T]$ and $l^{(t)}\in[d_t]$, when generating the $l^{(t)}$-th token of the reasoning sequence $\sqy^{(t)}$, it is crucial for the self-attention to correctly focus on the relevant positions $i_1^{l^{(t)}}$ and $i_2^{l^{(t)}}$~(the child nodes of $l^{(t)}$~(Fig.~\ref{fig:bool_funcs})) such that the sub-task Eq.~\eqref{eq:solve_sub_task} can be faithfully solved by the transformer.
-Our established conditions ensure that only attention scores of these relevant positions will be increased while that of all irrelevant positions will be decreased during the sign gradient training, hence, the learnability of the transformer is obtained.
+Given $t\in [T]$ and $l^{(t)}\in[d_t]$, when generating the $l^{(t)}$-th token of the reasoning sequence $\sqy^{(t)}$, it is crucial for the self-attention to correctly focus on the relevant positions $i_1^{l^{(t)}}$ and $i_2^{l^{(t)}}$~(the child nodes of $l^{(t)}$~(Fig.~\ref{fig:bool_funcs})).
+This guarantees that the sub-task Eq.~\eqref{eq:solve_sub_task} can be faithfully solved by the transformer.
+Our established conditions ensure that only attention scores of these relevant positions will be increased while that of all irrelevant positions will be decreased during the sign gradient training.
+Hence, the learnability of the transformer is obtained.

-While the condition for fine-tuning via RL and that via SFT are similar, the transformer exhibits distinct learning behaviors for these two approaches due to their different training objectives: RL allows the transformer to learn the whole CoT chain simultaneously, as it can receive an immediate reward for each reasoning step $\sqy^{(t)}$ during training regardless of the learning of its prior steps, and thus one-update is sufficient; as a comparison, the transformer learns the reasoning chain \emph{step-by-step} via SFT and demands $T$-updates for the whole chain.
-We discuss the intuition behind this distinction.
-On one hand, the ground-truth labels of all steps of the CoT are fixed and determined by the input $\sqx$; on the other hand, the generation of later reasoning steps by transformers depends on the prior generated steps.
+\textbf{Why different learning behaviors? } While the condition for fine-tuning via RL and that via SFT are similar, the transformer exhibits distinct learning behaviors for these two approaches due to their different training objectives~(Fig.~\ref{fig:summary_theoretical_results}).
+RL allows the transformer to learn the whole CoT chain \emph{simultaneously}, as it can learn each reasoning step $\sqy^{(t)}$ regardless of the learning of its prior steps given the reward, even though these prior steps are imperfectly learned, and thus one-update is sufficient.
+As a comparison, the transformer learns the reasoning chain \emph{step-by-step} via SFT and requires $T$ updates for the whole chain.
+Intuitively, on one hand, the ground-truth labels of all steps of the CoT are fixed and determined by the input $\sqx$; on the other hand, the generation of later reasoning steps by transformers depends on the prior generated steps during SFT training.
 If the prior steps are not correctly generated by the transformer, then it cannot approximate ground-truth labels of later steps, since these labels are obtained from the correct prior steps which the transformer cannot generate.
 As a result, SFT must ensure the learning of prior steps before proceeding to later steps, leading to a step-wise learning behavior.
+In a similar essence, SFT with teacher forcing will learn simultaneously~(Q\ref{faq:q4} of App.~\ref{app:faq}).